stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 **Components:** V, S, M *(A miniature hand sculpted in clay.)*<br>
 **Duration:** Sustained, up to 1 minute

 You choose a 5-foot-square unoccupied space on the ground that you can see within range.
-A Medium hand made from compacted soil rises there and reaches for one creature you can see within 5 feet of it.
+A Medium hand made from compacted soil rises there and reaches for one creature that you can see within 5 feet of it.
 Make a transmutation attack vs the Strength defence of the creature.
 On hit, the target takes 2d6 bludgeoning damage and is [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) for the spell’s duration.

 Using 2 actions you can cause the hand to crush the [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) target.
 Make a transmutation attack vs the Strength defence of the creature.
 On a hit, it takes 2d6 bludgeoning damage, or half as much damage on a miss.